meabed/gqlts/README.md

 gqlts --schema ./schema.graphql --output ./generated
 ```

-Then you can use your client as follow
+Then you can use your client as follows

 ```js
 import { createClient, everything } from './generated'